I have a particular interest in culture and history, especially the history of my home country, Ireland.

 Blood of the Irish

 Research done into the DNA of the Irish has shown that our old understanding of where the population of Ireland originated may have been misguided.
-Although the modern Irish have been shown to share many genetic similarities with Scottish and Welsh populations, and to differ somewhat from the English, due to repeated waves of migration to the island they also have close genetic relations with people further afield.
-In fact, some of the Irish's closest DNA links are with quite unexpected regions!
+The modern Irish population share many genetic similarities with Scottish and Welsh populations, and to a lesser extent the English.
+At the same time, DNA testing of remains of ancient Irish people suggests that some of the earliest human arrivals on the island originally came from much further afield.

 Early Origins of Irish DNA

 The earliest settlers came to Ireland during the Stone Age around 10,000 years ago.
 There are still remnants of their presence scattered across the island.
 Mountsandel in Coleraine in the North of Ireland is the oldest known site of settlement in Ireland—remains of woven huts, stone tools and food such as berries and hazelnuts were discovered at the site in 1972.

 Where Did the Early Irish Come From?

 For a long time, the myth of Irish history has been that the Irish are Celts.
 Many people still refer to Irish, Scottish, and Welsh as Celtic culture.
 The assumption has been that they were Celts who migrated from central Europe around 500BCE.

 Keltoi was the name given by the Ancient Greeks to a 'barbaric' (in their eyes) people who lived to the north of them in central Europe.
 While early Irish art shows some similarities in style to central European art of the Keltoi, historians have also recognized many significant differences between the two cultures.